Friday, 20 March 2020

 The alliteration at the end of the quotation is not untypical; compare page 324 rozzers in riot gear, at the ready.
 I suppose it’s meant to breathe life into dead prose.

-The narrator’s omniscience grated on me and as I tried to explain that to myself I hit on the word condescending.
+The narrator’s omniscience grated on me and as I tried to explain that I hit on the word condescending.
 Ruritania is structured by condescensions.
 And they invite collusion, including that of the intended readers of this book.
 Evaristo’s novel has more Diversity than a Coca-Cola advertisement but often enough she wheels out her characters seemingly just in order to satirise them (try page 334) and prove to her audience (perhaps only too willing to have it proved) that, really, for all their dreadlocks and veganism and theyism (etcetera) they're really no better than the rest of us, though we can of course all strive, can’t we?

 That’s so true, vicar, would you like another cup of tea?